bspeice/speice.io/_posts/2019-02-18-insane-allocators.md

 like `LD_PRELOAD` and `LD_LIBRARY_PATH` when running commands.
-It's technically possible to crash `sudo` in the same way using our evil `malloc` implementation, but the default security policy deletes those variables.
+It's technically possible to crash `sudo` in the same way using our evil `malloc` implementation, but the default security policy deletes the variables we need.

 Finally, why does the program run when compiled with Rust 1.31, and not 1.32?
 The answer is in the release notes:
 [`jemalloc` is removed by default](https://blog.rust-lang.org/2019/01/17/Rust-1.32.0.html#jemalloc-is-removed-by-default).
-In Rust 1.28 through 1.31, programs are statically compiled against [jemalloc](http://jemalloc.net/) by default; our dynamically loaded evil `malloc` implementation never gets an opportunity to run.
-However, it's still possible to trigger segfaults in Rust programs from  1.28 - 1.31 by using the [`System`](https://doc.rust-lang.org/std/alloc/struct.System.html) global allocator.
-Rust programs prior to 1.28 aren't affected by this `LD_PRELOAD` trick.
+In all versions of Rust through 1.31, executables are statically compiled against [jemalloc](http://jemalloc.net/) by default; our dynamically loaded evil `malloc` implementation never gets an opportunity to run.
+It's still possible to trigger segfaults in Rust binaries from  1.28 to 1.31 by using the [`System`](https://doc.rust-lang.org/std/alloc/struct.System.html) global allocator, but programs prior to 1.28 aren't affected by this `LD_PRELOAD` trick.

 # So what?